Best Medicare Advantage Plans in Kansas (2026)

 Medicare Advantage Plans Explained

 Medicare Advantage plans offer an alternative to Original Medicare by bundling hospital and medical coverage through private insurers.
-These Part C plans add prescription drugs, dental, vision, and hearing benefits that traditional Medicare doesn't cover.
+These Part C plans add prescription drugs, dental, vision and hearing benefits that traditional Medicare doesn't cover.

 • CMS Star Ratings: Medicare scores plans from 1 to 5 stars based on quality measures and customer satisfaction.
-Plans earning 4 or 5 stars show strong performance across healthcare delivery and member services.
+Plans with 4 or 5 stars perform well across health care delivery and member services.

 Cigna